 The area of food safety data science is in its early phase: various universities, research groups and public administration institutions work in this area across Europe.
 Nevertheless, we face many common challenges (e.g. data availability and quality, lack of standardisation, missing ontologies, low level of data literacy, etc.), which could be solved only by strong international collaboration.

-The Institute works closely with the National Food Chain Safety Authority (NÉBIH) in several areas, including the identification of emerging risks.
+We work closely with the National Food Chain Safety Authority (NÉBIH) in several areas, including the identification of emerging risks.
 A cooperation agreement has been signed between the two organisations.
 An important part of the cooperation is based on that Article 38/A (11a) of Act XLVI of 2008 on the food chain and its official control states that NÉBIH "shall provide the University of Veterinary Medicine Budapest with free access to the individual data for scientific purposes related to risk assessment, data analysis, research and development and statistical purposes, in accordance with the schedule specified in the contract".

 Among many international contacts, the European Food Safety Authority (EFSA) is the most important one.
 As the European institution responsible for food safety risk assessment, EFSA has also various data-related activities.
 EFSA collects food consumption and food contaminants data from all over Europe.